veracode/verademo-dotnetcore/docs/flaws/cwe-100-technology-specific-input-validation-problems.md

 Mitigation
 ----------
-* Validate that the password is appropriate in-code based on a corporate policy
+* Validate that the password is appropriate in-code based on security policy

 Remediation
 -----------
-* Apply an appropriate ValidationAttribute on the incoming properties based on the business requirements.
+* Apply an appropriate ValidationAttribute on the incoming properties based on security policy.

 Resources
 ---------